BalveerSinghYT/DSA/README.md

 🎯 **Progress**: No major update today, just solved three basic problems on HackerRank.

+## Day 18 - September 13th:

+🎯 **Progress**: Today's topics: Palindrome magic! 🔄 Also, delving into the art of checking duplicates in a string using both recursion and hashing. 🧙‍♂️💡 The coding adventure continues!
 ---

 Let's keep this coding momentum going!
 Exciting times ahead as I continue this journey of growth and learning.
 Stay tuned for more updates! 🌱👩‍💻